Viking (rocket): Viking 10

-On 25 May 1953, Viking 10, originally planned to be the last of the Vikings, arrived at White Sands Missile Range in New Mexico.
-A successful static firing on 18 June cleared the way for a 30 June launch date, a schedule that had been made months prior, before the rocket had even left the Glenn L. Martin Company plant where it had been built.
+On 25 May 1953, Viking 10, originally planned to be the last of the Vikings, arrived at White Sands Missile Range.
+A successful static firing on 18 June cleared the way for a 30 June launch date, a schedule that had been set months before, before the rocket had even left the Glenn L. Martin Company plant where it had been built.
 At the moment of liftoff, the tail of Viking 10 exploded, setting the rocket afire.
-Water was immediately flooded into the rocket's base in an attempt to extinguish the fire, but flames continued to burn in the East Quadrant of the firing platform.
+Water was immediately flooded into the rocket's base to try to extinguish the fire, but flames continued to burn in the East Quadrant of the firing platform.
 Half an hour after launch, two of the launch team under manager Milton Rosen were dispatched to put out the fire to salvage what remained of the rocket.

-Their efforts were successful but then were threatened by a slow leak in the propellant tank.
-The vacuum created by the departing fuel was causing the tank to dimple with the danger of implosion that would cause the rocket to collapse.
+Their efforts were successful but were then threatened by a slow leak in the propellant tank.
+The vacuum created by the escaping fuel was causing the tank to dimple, with the danger of implosion that would cause the rocket to collapse.
 Lieutenant Joseph Pitts, a member of the launch team, shot a rifle round into the tank, equalizing the pressure and saving the rocket.
 Three hours after the attempted launch, the last of the alcohol propellant had been drained from Viking 10.
 The launch team was able to salvage the instrument package of cameras, including X-ray detectors, cosmic ray emulsions, and a radio-frequency mass-spectrometer, valued at tens of thousands of dollars, although there was concern that the rocket was irreparable.

-A thorough investigation of the explosion began in July, but a conclusive cause could not be determined.
-In a report presented in September, Milton Rosen noted that a similar occurrence had not happened in more than 100 prior tests of the Viking motor.
+A thorough investigation of the explosion began in July, but a cause could not be determined conclusively.
+In a report presented in September, Milton Rosen noted that there had been no similar occurrence in more than 100 prior tests of the Viking motor.
 It was decided to rebuild Viking 10, and a program for closer monitoring of potential fail points was implemented for the next launch, scheduled for 1954.
 Ten months of salvage, testing, and troubleshooting followed the failed launch.

 On 30 June 1953, the rebuilt rocket was once again ready for launch.
 A successful static firing took place at the end of April 1954, and launch was scheduled for 4 May.
 Control issues revealed in the static firing as well as gusty, sand-laden winds caused a delay of three days.
-At 10:00 AM local time, Viking 10 blasted off from its pad at the White Sands Missile Range in New Mexico, reaching an altitude of 136 mi—a tie with the highest altitude ever reached by a first-generation Viking (Viking 7 on 7 August 1951).
+At 10:00 am local time, Viking 10 blasted off from its pad at the White Sands Missile Range, reaching an altitude of 136 mi—a tie with the highest altitude ever reached by a first-generation Viking (Viking 7 on 7 August 1951).
 Data was received from the rocket for all stages of the flight, and its scientific package, including an emulsion experiment, returned the first measurement of positive ion composition at high altitudes.